-5 Things To Be Excited About Sonam Kapoor & Anand Ahuja's Wedding!
+5 Exciting Things About Sonam Kapoor & Anand Ahuja's Wedding!

 Who Would Design Sonam Kapoor's Outfit?

-That's the million dollar question as to who would design Sonam Kapoor's outfit on her wedding day?
+That's the million dollar question!Who would design Sonam Kapoor's outfit on her wedding day?
 Will it be Sabyasachi Mukherji or Manish Malhotra or somebody else?
 The excitement just keeps building up as the days pass.

 Farah Khan's Choreography